natom24/BIOL7800/Final_Project/README.md

 This repository contains the following folders:

-Data: this folder is used to hold raw data and output data.
+- `Data`: this folder is used to hold raw data and output data.
-R: this folder holds all R code.
+- `R`: this folder holds all R code.
-Figs: holds figures generated from R code.
+- `Figs`: holds figures generated from R code.
-Doc: holds the manuscript.
+- `Doc`: holds the manuscript.

 Some prerequisites:

-GNU Make: to document file dependencies and automate workflow.
+- `GNU Make`: to document file dependencies and automate workflow.
 In terminal, you can just type make to render the rmarkdown file to pdf and html.
-R: for data clean and analyses.
+- `R`: for data clean and analyses.
-LaTeX: for fine control of typesetting and pdf generation.
-Recommend to use tinytex.
+- `LaTeX`: for fine control of typesetting and pdf generation.
+Recommend to use [`tinytex`](https://yihui.org/tinytex/).
-Pandoc: for file types converting, e.g. convert markdown file to pdf or docx files or html files. if you have Rstudio installed, you can also use pandoc shipped with Rstudio
+- `Pandoc`: for file types converting, e.g. convert markdown file to pdf or docx files or html files. if you have `Rstudio`  installed, you can also use pandoc shipped with Rstudio